Is Homeowners Insurance Included in a Mortgage?

 Insurance

-• Mortgage Insurance: Protects the lender if you default on the loan.
-This is often required based on your down payment size.
+• Mortgage insurance: Protects the lender if you default on the loan.
+It is often required based on your down payment size.

-• Additional Insurance: You may also need other coverage, such as flood insurance or hurricane protection, or optional policies, such as earthquake insurance.
+• Additional insurance: You may also need other coverage, such as flood or hurricane protection, or optional policies, such as earthquake insurance.

 Homeowners Insurance vs. Mortgage Insurance